olly-evans/terminal-pathfinding/README.md

 ![Demo](assets/path_demo.gif)

 If you would like the algorithm to run faster or slower you can change the `DRAW_DELAY_MICRO_SEC` macro in cell.h.
+Anything between 3000-8000 I've found to look best.
+Does depend on this algorithm though, for A* use something higher as there won't be as many cells searched.

 # Build